AaYuSh11233/180-days-of-code/README.md

 ### 🗓️ July 5, 2025

 ✅ **Today add the booting logo and a circular loading animation of the bootloader of my `nInjaOS`.**

+### 🗓️ July 6, 2025
+Took a week break till 13th or 14th July In the meantime or break period I will Upload The projects that are remaining or I already built but never published.

-Tomorrow I will write the Graphics.rs file or update it more and add the wallpaper after booting.
+On 13/14th July I will write the Graphics.rs file or update it more and add the wallpaper after booting.

 As of now, my `nInjaOS` repository is private — so I’ll be sharing all progress updates here in this README.
 After about a month of development and polishing, I plan to make the repository public.